 Van Cleef & Arpels — A collector’s guide

 Jewellery specialist Raymond Sancroft-Baker describes the history of the French jewellery house favoured by film stars and royalty for more than a century.
-Illustrated with pieces previously sold at Christie’s, plus upcoming lots at the bottom of the story
+Illustrated with lots sold at Christie’s

 The history of Van Cleef & Arpels